Rock Star Vs. President Songs

 Punk pioneers the Ramones were among the many who didn't appreciate President Ronald Reagan's 1985 visit to a German cemetery partially populated by Nazi solders accused of running World War II extermination camps.
 They made their feelings clear on this track: "You're a politician / Don't become one of Hitler's children."
 The group changed the name of the track to "My Brain is Hanging Upside Down (Bonzo Goes to Bitburg)" for inclusion on their 1986 album Animal Boy to acknowledge the Reagan-supporting views of guitarist Johnny Ramone, who understandably wasn't pleased with the lyrical message of the song.

 It's a double-shot of anti-presidential rock as R.E.M. rip both Ronald Reagan and his vice president and one-term successor George H. W. Bush for a decade of (alleged) deception and warmongering.
-They also save some venom for the press for failing to call the White House out properly: "The paper's terrified to report anything that isn't handed on a presidential spoon / I'm just profoundly frustrated by all this / So, f--you, man."
+They also save some venom for the press for failing to call the White House out properly: "The paper's terrified to report anything that isn't handed on a presidential spoon / I'm just profoundly frustrated by all this / So, f--- you, man."
 In the end, singer Michael Stipe admits his words are probably in vain: "I know that this is vitriol / No solution, spleen-venting / But I feel better having screamed / Don't you?"

 Bruce Springsteen re-wrote most of the lyrics for his cover of this Blind Alfred Reed song to address President George Bush's reaction to the 2005 disaster caused by Hurricane Katrina.
 His feelings about the man he called "President Bystander" are laid particularly bare in this verse: "He said, 'Me and my old school pals had some mighty high times down here / And what happened to you poor black folks, well it just ain't fair' / He took a look around, gave a little pep talk, said 'I'm with you' then he took a little walk."

 Sting reflects on the history of the war of words and military posturing between the Soviets and the Americans, referencing '60s Russian leader Nikita Khrushchev and '80s U.S. President Ronald Reagan in this hit Presidents Song from his debut solo album: "Mr. Reagan says 'We will protect you' / I don't subscribe to this point of view."
 The inspiration for this plea for peace dates all the way back to the former Police leader's college days, when he and his friend would watch the Russian equivalent of Sesame Street on illegal cable and realize that the two countries were more alike than they realized.
+Decades after its release, Sting would change the lyrics to "Russians" in response to Russia's invasion of Ukraine.

 The normally soft-spoken James Taylor mercilessly roasts President Nixon on this late-'90s track, accusing him of being phoney even while being shoved out of our country's highest office in shame: "I remember Richard Nixon back in '74 / And the final scene at the White House door / And the staff lined up to say good-bye / Tiny tear in his shifty little eye / He said 'Nobody knows me / Nobody understands / These little people were good to me / Oh I'm gonna shake some hands.'"